NicGroenewald/NicGroenewald/README.md

 Always learning, always building, and always working toward writing cleaner, faster, and more reliable software.

-I enjoy uncovering how a system works under the hood:
+I enjoy uncovering how a system works under the hood

-Outside class I spend a lot of time improving how I think and code solving LeetCode problems learning AWS experimenting with AI ideas for sports tech and finding new ways to make things run smoother

-I’m all about learning how every layer of a system connects and how to make that connection faster smarter and more reliable

 ---